 How to Prevent Clothes Dryer Fires in Your Home

-by Laura Moreno-Hill
+by Laura Moreno-Davis

 If your clothes dryer gets super hot and gives off a burnt smell in the laundry room, does that mean it’s time to buy a new one?
 Not necessarily—it just may be time to clean your dryer vent.
 Lint balls are extremely flammable.
 Check out this Farmers Insurance commercial on dryer fires.